 About The Inkey List Brand.

-The Inkey List Brand was launched in 2018, this brand is situated in Canada (just like The Ordinary brand)and has a way of making simple, effective and quality skincare products at a very cheap price (just like The Ordinary brand too) including their product packaging, infact every odds has it that they very much emulated from The Ordinary brand, from producing qualitative skincare products down to making them pocket friendly to suits everyone’s budget.
+The Inkey List skincare Brand was launched in 2018, this brand is situated in Canada (just like The Ordinary brand) and has a way of making simple, effective and quality skincare products at a very cheap price (just like The Ordinary skincare brand too) including their product packaging, infact every odds has it that they very much emulated from The Ordinary brand, from producing quality skincare products down to making them pocket friendly to suits everyone’s budget.